-While we are proud of our roots as a teachers’ college, we have grown far beyond them.
+While we’re proud of our roots as a teachers’ college, we’ve grown far beyond them.
 Framingham State is a world-class university.
-Our students and alumni are making waves in the fashion industry, designing nutrition plans for professional athletes, writing for major media and news organizations, and working for Fortune 500 companies right here in Framingham, and more.
+Our students and alumni make waves in the fashion industry, design nutrition plans for professional athletes, write for major media and news organizations, work for Fortune 500 companies right here in Framingham, and more.
 We offer affordability, high quality, and convenience.
 Advance your career with our flexible full-time, part-time, and online graduate programs that focus on practical application of skills learned in physical or virtual classrooms.
 Learn from experts in their fields in an environment ripe with networking opportunities.

 The University is accredited by the New England Commission of Higher Education (NECHE), the regional accreditation agency for colleges and universities in New England.
 Accreditation by NECHE indicates that a school meets or exceeds the criteria when assessed for institutional quality, periodically applied though a peer review process.
-An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+An accredited college or university is one that has the necessary resources available to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it’ll continue to do so in the foreseeable future.

 “A lot of internal job listings are MBA preferred or required.
 Framingham State was one of the programs recommended by EMC, which is great because I grew up in the area and was familiar with the University.”

 “The online MEd program offered the flexibility to work and gain experience in the field of nutrition while simultaneously advancing my knowledge and gaining a graduate degree.”